phuket propertyAustralian buyersforeign buyersthailand real estate

 Only a portion of qualifying condominium units can be foreign-owned on a freehold basis.
 It is building-specific and can run out.

-We align product type with your stay and rental plan, coordinate vetted legal partners, and host qualified tours—0% buyer commission, full legal support, and a free property tour with 3 nights hotel covered.
+We align product type with your stay and rental plan, coordinate vetted legal partners, and host qualified tours,0% buyer commission, full legal support, and online Zoom viewings or on-island property tours.

 MORE Group Editorial